NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 the projectile.
 Default is a value between 0.2 and 2.
 - `projectile_shape` (string, or list of strings): The shape or type of the projectile.
+- `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The angle in which the thrower will be rotated from its original position on the wall to point sideways (either left or right), with 0 being the center.
+This value should be between -45 and 45.
+Default: random value between -45 and 45.
-- `rotation` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The angle in which the thrower will be rotated to point upwards.
+- `rotation_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The angle in which the thrower will be rotated to point upwards.
 This value should be between 0 and 15.
+Default: random value between 0 and 15.
 - `throw_force` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Force of the throw put on the projectile.
 This value will be multiplied by the